 “We have always had differences.
 Indiana has never been homogeneous.
 But, we are all bound by the brand name ‘Hoosier,’” Madison said.

 Professor of History and Honors professor Bruce Geelhoed was coordinator for the Meyer Endowed Lecture this year.
-The lecture, an annual event that honors the late Honors College Dean Bruce F. and his wife, Ildiko B. Meyer, a school psychologist for the Muncie Community Schools and New Castle Community Schools, was co-sponsored by the Honors College and Ball State’s Department of History and took place in LOCATION.
+The lecture, an annual event that honors the late Honors College Dean Bruce F. and his wife, Ildiko B. Meyer, a school psychologist for the Muncie Community Schools and New Castle Community Schools, was co-sponsored by the Honors College and Ball State’s Department of History and took place in the Teacher's College.

 “Madison is the authoritative person on the history of Indiana.
 We were fortunate to get him, he was booked solid and this was the only day on his schedule.
 I was pleased with the turnout, and pleased he was here.
 He was very complimentary about the students and faculty,” Geelhoed said.